hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

 ``__PRETTY_FUNCTION__`` in the function block.
 Another expert parameter is :option:`EVT_OUTPUT_START`, with which the first event affected by :option:`EVT_OUTPUT` can be specified.
-This can be useful to generate debugging output only for events affected by a some issue.
+This can be useful to generate debugging output only for events affected by a certain issue.

 .. _LOG_FILE: